Twitch0125/Twitch0125.github.io/content/speaking.md

 # Speaking

-## Utah Node.js: Node vs Deno DX
+## Utah Stack.js: Node vs Deno DX
+<small>(Utah Stack.js was formerly known as Utah Node.JS)</small>

 I talked about my experience writing an app that need to render some html, handle a file upload of a .tar.gz archive, save that archive, extract and decompress, and then serve the files within.

 While working on this I discovered that I'm liking Deno more and more.
+Even if it has some really weird quirks.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/cGpsc1Wygzw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>